skyclouds2001/vite-template-sky/README.md

 npx @sky-fly/vite-template
 ```

-You can passing one CLI option as the project name, which will be used to decide the folder name where the generated project template will be placed.
+You can pass one CLI option as the project name, which will be used to decide the folder name where the generated project template will be placed.

 ```sh
 npx @sky-fly/vite-template project